aoliverio/content/README.md

 # Content plugin for CakePHP 3.x

-Content is a CakePHP 3.x plugin for CMS (Content Management System) backend in Bootstrap style.
+**Content** is a free and open source CakePHP 3.x plugin for CMS (Content Management System) solution in Bootstrap style.
-You can use this plugin individually or in application with [Builder](https://github.com/aoliverio/builder/) core plugin.
+You can use this plugin individually or in application with [Builder](https://github.com/aoliverio/builder/) enviroment.

 Some of the highlights: